harmony-one/pangaea-ops/hmy-test/README.md

 cp -R ../../pangaea-ops/hmy-test .

-executing basictest.sh : bash basictest.sh
+executing basictest.sh :
+#requirement
+# jq, bc
+bash basictest.sh

 for staking-test.sh there are some pre-requisites which is to have your one wallet account imported (if not done already):
 Create a new wallet